 - Present a clear training plan: - Be specific about the number of HQP to be trained and their levels (e.g., undergraduate, Master's, PhD, postdoc). - Describe how each member will be involved in the proposed research: What specific research activities will each trainee carry out?
 Ensure the roles of the HQP are appropriate to their level of study. - o Describe the knowledge/skills each team member will be expected to acquire. - Discuss how your project represents a unique training opportunity for HQP: - What experience will trainees receive while working on this project/in your lab that they would not receive elsewhere? - Describe the unique opportunities to use particular infrastructure, train in worldclass facilities, collaborate with international partners, gain expertise in innovative methodologies, work at the cutting-edge of the field, etc. - How will this training prepare HQP for employment?
-Discuss how these trainees will be in high demand in the job market. - Link this training plan directly to the research activities described in the proposed research plan (appendix B).
+Discuss how these trainees will be in high demand in the job market. - Addressed how your proposed training plans clearly demonstrate your commitment to EDI in your research team. - Provide specific examples of activities that will meaningfully engage trainees who are members of under-represented groups and will create an equitable and inclusive training environment in which all trainees can reach their full potential. - These activities can include the recruitment of a diverse group of trainees; the equitable distribution of training, mentorship, and career development opportunities; or the implementation of practices that promote inclusion. - Avoid broad or general statements; space is very tight, so you will want to move straight into the description of EDI practices. - o For more information, consult the resources on the EDI in Research & Innovation website. - Link this training plan directly to the research activities described in the proposed research plan (appendix B).

-12. STRATEGIC VALUE TO ONTARIO (200 WORDS MAXIMUM)
+13. STRATEGIC VALUE TO ONTARIO (200 WORDS MAXIMUM)